What You Need to Know About the New FAFSA

 How the FAFSA verifies identity, a family’s assets, and income data has long been time-consuming and confusing, prolonging the application process and creating stress.

-But now, thanks to the new FAFSA’s stronger link to federal income tax returns, verifying application information is much faster and takes less effort on your part.
+But now, thanks to the current FAFSA’s stronger link to federal income tax returns, verifying application information is much faster and takes less effort on your part.

 Should the FAFSA need further verification, the federal government will reach out, but these new changes allow you to focus your energy on other aspects of the college application process.